 RUDOLPH HOUCK – ATTORNEY

 INTRODUCTION – I am a general commercial lawyer, but since 1979 I have specialized in helping mid-sized German/Austrian/Swiss companies buy other companies in the United States and one time in Brazil.
+I have also advised companies based in Italy, The Netherlands and South Africa.
 Recently, I have done more work for “normal” American clients.
 When I write “German” below, please think “German-Austrian-Swiss.”

 After over 40 years of law practice with law firms big (about 800 lawyers) and small (about 20), I became a sole practitioner/Einzelkampfer in 2017.
 I also moved my office from Park Avenue, New York, to my study in Pittsburgh, Pennsylvania, the city where I began my legal career in 1972.